 - Bone marrow disorders.
 These conditions, such as leukemia, lymphoma, or aplastic anemia, can all cause low red blood cell counts.

 - Kidney failure.
-When your kidneys aren’t functioning properly, they don’t produce enough of the hormone erythropoietin which stimulates red blood cell production.
+When your kidneys aren’t functioning properly, they don’t produce enough of the hormone erythropoietin that stimulates red blood cell production.

 - Conditions that destroy red blood cells.
 These include sickle cell anemia, thalassemia, G6PD deficiency, and hereditary spherocytosis.